kaspermunch/PopulationGenomicsCourse/Exercises/10_GWAS_QC/README.md

 *1) Take a look at the output file “GWA-data.sexcheck”.
 How many problematic samples are there?*

 Problematic samples can be removed by copying the family ID (FID) and individual ID (IID) of the samples into a text file (e.g. wrong_sex.txt) and using the remove command:

+HINT: To filter for problematic inds, either load it into a notebook or use grep.

 ```
 plink --bfile GWA-data --remove wrong_sex.txt --make-bed --out GWA-QC